 Much of the recent growth has been fueled by a massive increase in online searches for UK goods.
-The British Retail Consortium released data in February showing a massive increase in searches for British retailers and brands from overseas customers - there was a 231% increase in searches for UK brands from Germany alone in the final quarter of 2013.
+The British Retail Consortium data showed a massive increase in searches for British retailers and brands from overseas customers - there was a 231% increase in searches for UK brands from Germany alone in the final quarter of 2013.

 Simplified trade procedures have also helped many smaller businesses capitalise on export opportunities.

 However, exporting is not without risk, and proper preparation and planning is required.
 UK Trade and Industry (UKTI) supports new and experienced exporters to help them to make the most of opportunities.

 We have gathered together a wide range of resources from across all five Donut sites.
 If you are considering exporting for the first time or would like to expand into new markets, the following may help...

 You must research your potential markets, because getting it wrong can be costly.
 You will need to identify where the best export opportunities lie, how big the potential market for your goods is, who your customers are and what need your product or service satisfies.
 For more read: